Copa América Centenario: Knockout stage

-In the quarter-finals, semi-finals, and third place match of the knockout stage, a penalty shoot-out was used to decide the winner if tied after 90 minutes.
-In the final, extra time and a penalty shoot-out was used to decide the winner if necessary.
-Should the final enter extra time, a fourth substitute would be allowed as part of FIFA's approval of rule changes based on IFAB's new regulations, however neither teams in the final ended up taking advantage of this rule.
+In the quarter-finals, semi-finals, and third-place match of the knockout stage, a penalty shoot-out was used to decide the winner if tied after 90 minutes.
+In the final, extra time and a penalty shoot-out were to be used to decide the winner if necessary.
+Should the final enter extra time, a fourth substitute would be allowed as part of FIFA's approval of rule changes based on IFAB's new regulations, but although the final was eventually decided on penalties neither finalist ended up taking advantage of this rule.